Mirko-95/capslock-media-buyers-api-tests/README.md

 - Contract drift checks using an OpenAPI file, schema versioning, or provider/consumer contract tests.
 - Parallelization after data isolation is solved.
 - Reporting with screenshots/logs only when failures need extra context.
+- Authentication tests would be added once authentication requirements are defined.